unocss/unocss/docs/guide/extracting.md

 ### Blocklist

 Similar to `safelist`, you can also configure `blocklist` to exclude some utilities from being generated.
 This is useful to exclude some extraction false positives.
-Different from `safelist`, `blocklist` accepts both string for exact match and regex for pattern match.
+Different from `safelist`, `blocklist` accepts both string for exact match and regular expression for pattern match.

 ```ts
 // uno.config.ts